5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Trackpad_Patches/README.md

 ## Enabling I2C Touchpads

 ### Preface: the crux with I2C Touchpads and VoodooI2C
 Enabling I2C Touchpads in Hackintoshes is no an easy task!
 In most cases, simply injecting the **VoodooI2C.kext** won't cut it.
 Only in rare cases this will actually work.

-Here's why…
+### System Requirements
+- 4th Gen Intel Core CPU (Haswell) or newer (anything older uses PS/2 Touchpads).
+- macOS 10.10 or newer
+- Supported I2C Controller
+- At least one supported I2C Device.
+For the vast majority of users, this will be an `I2C-HID` device.

 ### About VoodooI2C
 The **VoodooI2C** kext supports three operating modes: